-Given a dataset and an initial value for parameters, initializes a model space with parameters equal to initial value for each model.
+Given a dataset and an initial value for parameters, initializes a model space with parameters equal to the initial value for each model.
 Then for each model performs a numerical optimization and finds parameters which maximize the likelihood.

 '''

-optimal_model_space(
+optim_model_space_params(

 df,

 timestamp_col,

 entity_col,

 dep_var_col,

 init_value,

-exact_value = TRUE,
+exact_value = FALSE,

-run_parallel = FALSE,
+cl = NULL,

 control = list(trace = 2, maxit = 10000, fnscale = -1, REPORT = 100, scale = 0.05)

 )

 '''

-df Data frame with data for the SEM analysis. timestamp_col The name of the column with time stamps entity_col Column with entities (e.g. countries) dep_var_col Column with the dependent variable init_value The value with which the model space will be initialized.
-This will be the starting point for the numerical optimization. exact_value Whether the exact value of the likelihood should be computed (TRUE) or just the proportional part (FALSE).
-Check SEM_likelihood for details. run_parallel If TRUE the optimization is run in parallel using the parApply function.
-If FALSE (default value) the base apply function is used.
-Note that using the parallel computing requires setting the default cluster.
-See README. control a list of control parameters for the optimization which are passed to optim.
-Default is list(trace = 2, maxit = 10000, fnscale = -1, REPORT = 100, scale = 0.05), but note that scale is used only for adjusting the parscale element added later in the function code.
+df Data frame with data for the analysis. timestamp_col The name of the column with time stamps. entity_col Column with entities (e.g. countries). dep_var_col Column with the dependent variable. init_value The value with which the model space will be initialized.
+This will be the start- ing point for the numerical optimization. exact_value Whether the exact value of the likelihood should be computed (TRUE) or just the proportional part (FALSE).
+Check sem_likelihood for details.

+cl An optional cluster object.
+If supplied, the function will use this cluster for parallel processing.
+If NULL (the default), pbapply::pblapply will run sequen- tially. control a list of control parameters for the optimization which are passed to optim.
+De- fault is list(trace = 2, maxit = 10000, fnscale = -1, REPORT = 100, scale = 0.05).

-List of parameters describing analyzed models
+List (or matrix) of parameters describing analyzed models.